SAP-archive/teched2023-XP287v/exercises/ex3/README.md

 2. Select `Create`.
 3. Provide a "Name", e.g. "MyAlert".
 4. Select `Create`.
-5. Select the checkbox next to the condition you created, e.g. "StopService".
+5. Select the checkbox next to the condition you created, e.g. "StopSystem".
-6. Select the condition in the "Selected Conditions" field, e.g. "Contains STOPSERVICE".
+6. Select the condition in the "Selected Conditions" field, e.g. "Contains STOPSYSTEM".
 7. Select `Assign`.
 8. Check the checkbox next to the available Action you created, e.g. "SendEmailAction".
 9. Select `Assign`.